Atorvastatin: Benefits, Uses, Dosage, Side Effects, and Complete Guide

 Timing and Food

 Atorvastatin can be taken with or without food.
-Choose a consistent time daily for best results.
+Choose a time daily for best results.

 Daily Routine Tips

-Make it part of your daily routine — like brushing your teeth.
+Make taking atorvastatin part of your routine like brushing your teeth.
 Consistency improves effectiveness.

 Common Side Effects